aseriousbiz/blog/_posts/2021/2021-09-13-don-okuda-is-an-abboteer.md

 We all worked with Don at GitHub on GitHub Desktop and can’t wait to work with him more here.

-When he’s not making great products, Don makes music and cooks his SPAM medium rare.
+When he’s not making great products, Don makes music and enjoys pineapple on his pizza.

 Don insists he’s an actual human, so please join us in welcoming him to A Serious Business!